iotaledger/tips/text/0008-uniform-random-tip-selection/0008-uniform-random-tip-selection.md

 # Drawbacks

-Depending on when and how often `YMRSI`/`OMRSI` values are computed, this tip-selection could still have a slow runtime, as one would need to constantly walk down the Tangle in order to compute those values.
+Depending on when and how often `YMRSI`/`OMRSI` values are computed, this tip-selection could still have a slow runtime, as one would need to constantly walk down the Tangle to compute those values.
 However, smart caching might resolve this issue.

 # Rationale and alternatives